0xffset/0xffset/README.md

 <br />

-### How Am I
-I'm a compuer science research and machine learning entrepreneur.
+#### I'm a compuer science research and machine learning entrepreneur.
 Currently, I go to University to study computer science and mathematics 💻.

   ```c++